PoCInnovation/Workshops/software/24.Git_GitHub/Git/README.md

 ## Step 2 - Modifying repository content

+Before applying any changes, it is a good reflex to check what has been modified.

 ### Control what files can be added

 It is recommended to use a `.gitignore` file to list all the files you never want to push (like binaries, or your local IDE configs).